 We were lucky and had all the trucks assembled for Just for Laughs but this is not always the case.
 To find them you should follow them on Twitter where they will update their locations daily.
 Another option is to download the Street Food MTL App for a more refined stalking option.
 So get out there and stalk a truck or two.
 The Divas certainly will!

 Our Rating: Always on Thursday

-Tagged: Affogato, Always on Thursday, Basil Mojito, Beef Tartare Sliders, Boite a Fromages, Bouffons Montreal, Camion, Chaud Dogs, Cherry Lemonade, Coffee, Corn Dog, Cremy Patisserie, Death Grill, Dic Ann’s, Dispatch, Donut, Doughnut, Downtown, Duck Leg, Espresso, Euro Polonia, Foie Gras Poutine, Food Trucks, Fried Mac and Cheese, Gargantua, Gaufrabec, Gazpacho, Grumman 78, Hibiscus Tea, Just for Laughs, Juteau, Le Smoking BBQ, Lobster Roll, Lucille’s Oyster Dive, Lucky’s, Macarons, Marché 27, Marins et Fanny Macarons, Montreal, Montreal Food Trucks, Old Montreal, oysters, P.A. & Gargantua, Pas de Cochon dans mon Salon, Philly Cheesesteak, Pied de Cochon, Pierogies, Plateau, Pogo, Polish, Quartier des Spectacles, Rabbit, Raclette, Route 27, Street Food, Street Food Montreal, Supertruck, Tacos, Tuna Tacos, Waffles, Zoe’s
+Tagged: Affogato, Always on Thursday, Basil Mojito, Beef Tartare Sliders, Boite a Fromages, Bouffons Montreal, Camion, Chaud Dogs, Cherry Lemonade, Coffee, Corn Dog, Cremy Patisserie, Death Grill, Dic Ann’s, Dispatch, Donut, Doughnut, Downtown, Duck Leg, Espresso, Euro Polonia, Foie Gras Poutine, Food Trucks, Food Trucks Montreal, Fried Mac and Cheese, Gargantua, Gaufrabec, Gazpacho, Grumman 78, Hibiscus Tea, Just for Laughs, Juteau, Le Smoking BBQ, Lobster Roll, Lucille’s Oyster Dive, Lucky’s, Macarons, Marché 27, Marins et Fanny Macarons, Montreal, Montreal Food Trucks, Old Montreal, oysters, P.A. & Gargantua, Pas de Cochon dans mon Salon, Philly Cheesesteak, Pied de Cochon, Pierogies, Plateau, Pogo, Polish, Quartier des Spectacles, Rabbit, Raclette, Route 27, Street Food, Street Food Montreal, Supertruck, Tacos, Tuna Tacos, Waffles, Zoe’s